ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 As in training, transformations are used to load the test data from the GTSRB dataset.

-Here is the code to load the model and the test data:
+Use this code to load the model and the test data:

 ```python
 model_path = args.model if args.model else './models/traffic_sign_net.pth'